Skip to content

 FieldTypeDescription

-eval_scoreOptional[float]Weighted average score across all assertions (0.0 to 1.0)
+eval_scoreOptional[float]Weighted average score across all assertions on the block

 These fields are None when a block has no assertions configured.